giancarlospadini/FatturaElettronicaToPDF/README.md

 Print one or more Electronic Invoices into a single PDF.

-This project is also a good example of how to print xml files formatted with a suitable stylesheet (xsl)
+This project is also a good example of how to print xml files formatted with a suitable stylesheet (xsl).

 # Installation